Dipo-Jaiye/ZuriSimpleCRUD_API/README.md

 [App](https://whispering-castle-95687.herokuapp.com/)

 ## JSON Data Input Format
 Only JSON Data input is recognized.
-Multipart Form input or Urlencoded input are not recognized.
+Multipart Form input or Urlencoded input or other Content-Types are not recognized.

+When an unsupported type is sent in the request, a `"request body is empty"` error message will be returned.

 {
 &nbsp;&nbsp;&nbsp;&nbsp;"name": "owner name",
 &nbsp;&nbsp;&nbsp;&nbsp;"email": "owner email",